pxpe/thund3r/README.md

 → Posible params:

-    -s    Saves the resolved IP to a text file.
+    -s    Saves the resolved IPs to a text file.

 ❄️